polocto/Data-Base/assignments/1-Assignment/README.md

 FROM
   (
     SELECT
-      price * quantity as total,
+      price * quantity AS total,
       products.*
     FROM
       products NATURAL